What is fly-tipping?

-Fly tipping (or dumping) is the illegal depositing of rubbish on a site that does not have a licence to accept waste.
-Fly tipped waste generally consists of household waste or large items of rubbish that are dumped illegally on land (e.g. laybys, ditches, fields) instead of being disposed of correctly in household waste recycling centres.
+Fly-tipping (or dumping) is the illegal depositing of rubbish on a site that does not have a licence to accept waste.
+Fly-tipped waste generally consists of household waste or large items of rubbish that are dumped illegally on land (e.g. laybys, ditches, fields etc.) instead of being disposed of correctly at a Household Waste Recycling Centre.

 • Uncontrolled waste disposal can be hazardous to the public and wildlife, especially when the waste consists of toxic material, asbestos or medical waste.

-• Fly tipping is unsightly and detracts from the quality of the area.
+• Unsightly and detracts from the quality of the area.

 It is free to take household waste to Warwickshire County Council's Household Waste Recycling Centres, but there is a charge for commercial waste to be disposed of.

 Householders must ensure that household waste is properly disposed of.
-The householder duty of care is provided by Section 34 (2A) of the Environmental Protection Act 1990 (inserted by the Household Waste Duty of Care Regulations 2005).
-A breach of the household duty of care would also attract an unlimited fine if convicted.
+The household waste duty of care is provided by Section 34 (2A) of the Environmental Protection Act 1990 (inserted by the Household Waste Duty of Care Regulations 2005).
+A breach of the household waste duty of care would also attract an unlimited fine if convicted.

-Steps you should take to fulfil your duty of care
+If you have household waste, you should take the following steps to fulfil your duty of care:

 • ensure that the person who takes control of your waste is licensed to do so